-- regulatory authorities may suspend or withdraw approvals of such product or product candidate; - regulatory authorities may require additional warnings or limitations of use in product labeling;

-- we may be required to change the way a product candidate is distributed, dispensed, or administered or conduct additional clinical trials; - we could be sued and held liable for harm caused to patients; and - our reputation may suffer.
+- regulatory authorities may suspend or withdraw approvals of such product or product candidate; - regulatory authorities may require additional warnings or limitations of use in product labeling; - we may be required to change the way a product candidate is distributed, dispensed, or administered or conduct additional clinical trials; - we could be sued and held liable for harm caused to patients; and - our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of Strimvelis and any other products for which we obtain marketing approval and could significantly harm our business, prospects, financial condition and results of operations.
+Any of these events could prevent us from achieving or maintaining market acceptance of Strimvelis, if sales resume following investigation of the adverse event described above, and any other products for which we obtain marketing approval and could significantly harm our business, prospects, financial condition and results of operations.